EmmanuelRd02/Drone_Package_Delivery/README.md

 ![8](https://github.com/EmmanuelRd02/Drone_Package_Delivery/assets/152221492/a5e5ec66-34d8-4c33-a6c6-641908fd7232)

-  4. Define the coordinates of the path, in this case the code already have the a path that will deliver 10 package to different residences one by one.
+  4. Define the coordinates of the path, in this case the code already has a path that will deliver 10 package to different residences one by one.

 ![3](https://github.com/EmmanuelRd02/Drone_Package_Delivery/assets/152221492/0dc8d2a1-16f7-45cf-a7ee-5eb1b16fac92)